amolkachale/spring-boot-docker-app/README.md

    docker build -t spring-boot-docker-app:1.0.0 .

-   It create docker image of name spring-boot-docker and tag 1.0.0.
+   It create docker image of name spring-boot-docker-app and tag 1.0.0.

  3. Then run following command